WordPress/wporg-support-guidelines/faq.md

 Include details about the hosting environment, WordPress install (plugins, themes, etc.), and the problem being faced when posting a topic.

-If there are errors, copy them word for word into the post.
+If there are errors, copy them exactly, word for word, into the post.
 It’s best to include the full error than to summarize – sometimes wording is important.
 If a plugin was activated or a setting changed immediately before the error occurred, mention that and, if possible, exactly what steps were taken.

 Be careful not to leak any privileged information (like your real name or email) if you're not okay with those being public.